JustColCyber/myprocess/initial-access/ssh.md

 Enter passphrase for "id_rsa": ssh-rsa AAAAC3NzaC1lZDI1NTE5AAAAINJwPYi5omOtlRsWvcRWL6yzzZQ9bcZKN/9oo5qU2d89 trivia@facts.htb

-ssh-keygen -p -f ~/.ssh/id_rsa
+!
+Change the passphrase for the Priv Key.
+This will also show the comment.
+In this case it is the username. ssh-keygen -p -f ~/.ssh/id_rsa
+Enter old passphrase:
-When prompted for the "new passphrase," just hit Enter twice to leave it blank.
+!When prompted for the "new passphrase," just hit Enter twice to leave it blank.
+Key has comment 'trivia@facts.htb'
+Enter new passphrase (empty for no passphrase):
+Enter same passphrase again:
+Your identification has been saved with the new passphrase.

 ### NMAP NSE Brute for SSH